Program Profile

 Mechanics

-How Marriott VC vacation club points work
+How Marriott VC points work

 Destination Points cover the entire MVC portfolio.
 Reservation costs vary by season, resort tier, and unit size — a 1-bedroom in Maui during peak season might cost 5,000 points, while the same unit in shoulder season costs 2,800.
 Owners can book 13 months out at their "home" resort and 12 months everywhere else.
 Unused points can be transferred to Marriott Bonvoy hotel points (at unfavorable rates, typically 20:1 — only worth doing as a last resort to avoid forfeiture), banked forward one year, or rented to third parties.
 The smaller point counts mean MVC owners feel each point loss more acutely than Wyndham or Bluegreen owners with larger allocations.